 Deutsch: Palette mit Hühnereiern auf dem Wochenmarkt (Photo credit: Wikipedia)

-Of course, as I said earlier, these calculations are only concerned with the question of taking animals’ lives.
-They don’t take into account the amount of suffering the animal experiences.
-That would change the calculations somewhat, but I suspect the overall verdict would remain similar if you were looking at suffering-per-calorie – or, if anything, things would look even grimmer for egg-lovers.
+Of course, as I said earlier, these calculations are only concerned with the question of the taking of animals’ lives and they are not taking into account the amount of suffering the animals unfortunately experience.
+Such a statistic would change the calculations somewhat, but I suspect the overall verdict would remain similar if you were looking at suffering-per-calorie – or, if anything, things would look even grimmer for egg-lovers.
 Laying hens arguably lead some of the most miserable lives out of all livestock, spending all their time crammed into cages with less space than half a piece of paper, having their beaks cut off, and being starved to induce molting.
 (Although the male chicks would count less if you’re looking at suffering-per-calorie, since their lives are so short.)

 These calculations also don’t take into account impact on the environment.
-Raising beef is pretty clearly the worst industry in terms of things like producing greenhouse gases, breeding antibiotic-resistant bacteria, and requiring huge amounts of farmland just to feed the cattle.
-So there’s still a good case for choosing eggs over beef in the sense of minimizing your environmental impact, but that doesn’t change the fact that you’d be making a tradeoff: killing more animals to hurt the environment less.
+Raising beef is pretty clearly the worst industry in terms of things like producing greenhouse gasses, breeding antibiotic-resistant bacteria, and requiring huge amounts of farmland just to feed the cattle.
+Right there may be a good case for choosing eggs over beef in the sense of minimizing your environmental impact, but that doesn’t change the fact that you’d be making a tradeoff of killing more animals to hurt the environment less.

 The average number of eggs per laying hen per year comes from the USDA, and I multiplied by two because that’s the most common figure I found for the number of laying cycles.
 The average weight of a broiler chicken I got from the USDA’s annual Poultry Slaughter publication.

-And by the way, doesn't harmful insects have the same right to life as humans?
-Are most vegetarians willing to eat apples with worms in them – and if they are, what do they do with that live worm when they find it?
+And by the way, don't harmful insects have the same right to life as humans?
+Are most vegetarians willing to eat apples with worms in them and if they are, what do they do with that live worm when they find it?

 And if insect lives are as valuable as a human, how about bacteria.
 Bacteria is animal life.
 In order for vegetarians to digest their wholesome organic grains and grasses, trillions, of bacteria get killed in the process!
 So, you better stop taking those pro-biotics, because you are brutally slaughtering animal life.

-One last point...
 Iron.
-Most are unaware that the iron found in spinach often comes from fertilizer, made up of, you guessed it BLOOD from cows..
-This is an organic way to get iron back into depleted dirt!..
+Most are unaware, (especially vegetarians that focus on plant eating), that the iron found in spinach often comes from the fertilizer made up of, you guessed it ~ BLOOD from cows.
+This is an organic way to get the iron back in to depleted dirt!

-Seriously, it's about time we stop falling for the liberal lies that we were raised on.
-Both conservatives and liberals have been fed a bunch of lies.
-We need to start using the brain the God gave us to start thinking about why we do what we do...
+Seriously, it's about time we stop falling for the liberal lies we were raised on.
+Both conservatives and liberals have been fed a bunch of them and we need to start using the brain God gave us and start thinking about why we do what we do!